pavelvasev/make_docs/readme.md

 1. Find all `**/*.md` files.
 2. Process each file using `marked` module.
 3. Save result to `$file.md.html`.
 When saving, use `template.html` as template:
-   * replace $body to body
+   * replace $body$ to body
-   * replace $toc to toc.
+   * replace $toc$ to toc.
+   * replace $year$ to current year.

 ## Help
-Please use Github for posting issues and questions.
+Please use Github for posting issues and questions: https://github.com/pavelvasev/make_docs/issues

 ## License
 (c) 2015 Pavel Vasev (MIT license)